ploomber/sklearn-evaluation/docs/quickstart/classification.md

 ## Data cleaning

-In this section we're cleaning and preparing the dataset for fitting.
+In this section, we're cleaning and preparing the dataset for fitting.
 It's all in a single cell since this isn't too relevant to the tool itself.

 ```{code-cell} ipython3